Database Model Usage (Laravel Style)

 }

-By default, Eloquent assumes the primary key is an incrementing integer value, which means the primary key will be automatically cast to an int type.
-If you want to use a non-incrementing or non-numeric key, you can set the $incrementing property to false publicly:
+Eloquent assumes the primary key is an auto-incrementing integer, which means by default the primary key is automatically cast to an int.
+If you want to use a non-incrementing or non-numeric primary key, you need to set the public $incrementing property to false.

 class User extends Model